Do You Know What's Lurking on Your Toothbrush?

 How Brushing Your Teeth Hurts

-"The action of brushing your teeth, especially with an electric toothbrush, actually pushes these organisms beneath the skin in your mouth," says R. Thomas Glass, DDS, PhD, professor of dentistry and pathology at Oklahoma State University Center for Health Sciences.
+Brushing your teeth, particularly with an electric toothbrush, can actually push germs under your gums, says R. Thomas Glass, DDS, PhD, professor of dentistry and pathology at Oklahoma State University Center for Health Sciences.

+The thing to worry about is recurring illness.
 "When your resistance is low, that's when this becomes clinically important," he says.
-"In essence, you are reinfecting yourself."
+"In essence, you are re-infecting yourself," says Glass.

 Could Your Toothbrush Be Making You Sick?